B. G. Govindappa

 B. G. Govindappa is an Indian politician from the state of Karnataka.
 He is a leader of the Indian National Congress.
-He was elected Thrice as an MLA from Hosadurga assembly constituency.
+He is currently serving as member of Karnataka Legislative Assembly from Hosadurga.

 Political career

 He won three times as an MLA in 1999, 2004 and in 2013.
 But in 2018 elections he was defeated by Gulhatty D. Shekhar of Bharatiya Janata Party.

+He was appointed chairman for Food and Civil Supplies Corporation on 26 January 2024.